TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> A lie can travel half way around the world while the truth is putting on its shoes. ~ Mark Twain
+> The purpose of life is the life of purpose. ~ Robin Sharma